suriyun-production/mmorpg-kit-docs/docs/pages/108-animator-character-model.md

 Finally, the equipment container has been set

 ![](../images/105/10.png)
+*(Or use `Character Entity Creator` tool which can be accessed from menu `MMORPG KIT` -> `Character Entity Creator`)*

 * * *

 ## Animation Clip Settings

-Before looking into animation clip settings list, I want you to know about `Action Animation` settings
+Before looking into animation clip settings list, you should to know about `Action Animation` settings

 ### Action Animation